Storage account overview

 By default, the data in your account is available only to you, the account owner.
 You have control over who may access your data and what permissions they have.

 Every request made against your storage account must be authorized.
-At the level of the service, the request must include a valid Authorization header, which includes all of the information necessary for the service to validate the request before executing it.
+At the level of the service, the request must include a valid Authorization header.
+Specifically, this header includes all of the information necessary for the service to validate the request before executing it.

 You can grant access to the data in your storage account using any of the following approaches:

-- Azure Active Directory: Use Azure Active Directory (Azure AD) credentials to authenticate a user, group, or other identity for access to blob and queue data (preview).
+- Azure Active Directory: Use Azure Active Directory (Azure AD) credentials to authenticate a user, group, or other identity for access to blob and queue data.
 If authentication of an identity is successful, then Azure AD returns a token to use in authorizing the request to Azure Blob storage or Queue storage.
-For more information, see Authenticate access to Azure Storage using Azure Active Directory (preview).
+For more information, see Authenticate access to Azure Storage using Azure Active Directory.

 - Shared Key authorization: Use your storage account access key to construct a connection string that your application uses at runtime to access Azure Storage.
 The values in the connection string are used to construct the Authorization header that is passed to Azure Storage.
 For more information, see Configure Azure Storage connection strings.